 One way that some leaders avoid upsetting their team is by not making decisions at all.
 Sometimes leaders leave team members to “just sort it out”.

 This non-communication can be damaging, because whilst you are not directly annoying people, you are actually letting the team sort out their work allocation for themselves.
 While sometimes this can be a good thing, if it gets out of hand, you might find certain team members become disgruntled because they’re shouldering the majority of the burden for the rest of the team.

 You’re trying too hard to be liked when you let people get away with bad behaviour

 I’ve seen many situations where an individual’s behaviour damages a team and fails to be addressed in a timely manner.
 Time and time again, this individual will upset somebody else through shirking their responsibilities or simply behaving inappropriately.
 As a leader, you need to nip this in the bud.
 Communicate directly and clearly that this behaviour is not acceptable.

 Just think of the ramifications.
 If you take action and address the issue directly with the misbehaving team member, you may have one person who is upset at you.
 If you fail to address the behaviour you may have *many* people upset at you for your inaction…I know which one I’d prefer!

 Don’t be one of those leaders that lets people in your team get away with murder.
-You’ll no doubt be pissing off a lot of people with your inaction.
+You’ll no doubt be annoying a lot of people with your inaction.